turingschool/career-development-curriculum/module_three/interview_workshop.md

 [Slides for this lesson](https://docs.google.com/presentation/d/1ncfDn8PO3bRTwZbNPU01w0kbHGvofLjupUzYBQZ_IVI/edit?usp=sharing)

 Structure:
+* Opening & Demo & Find partners (10 mins)
+* Individual Prep for Question #1 (5 mins)
+* Partners/Small Groups Feedback Loop #1; Discuss how to incorporate feedback (prompting questions); whole group share (10 mins)
-* Opening (5 mins)
+* Individual Prep for Question #2 (5 mins)
-* Station rotations (15 mins each; 45 mins total)
-	* 5 mins brainstorm
-	* 3 mins providing response with partner
-	* 1 min of feedback from partner
-	* 1 min of putting feedback into place
-	* 3 mins of response from partner
-	* 1 min of feedback for partner
-	* 1 min of putting feedback into place
+* Partners/Small Groups Feedback Loop #2; Discuss how to incorporate feedback (prompting questions); whole group share (10 mins)
-* Survey (5 mins)
+* Individual Prep for Question #3 (5 mins)
+* Partners/Small Groups Feedback Loop #3; Discuss how to incorporate feedback (prompting questions); whole group share (10 mins)
-* Closing (5 mins)
+* Survey & Closing (5 mins)

+Questions:
+* Why do you want to be a software developer?
+* Describe a successful idea or project you worked on.
+What are some of the challenges you had to overcome?
+What made it a success?
+* Describe a project that failed, a project you had to give up on or a time you worked really hard on a project and it just didn’t pan out as expected.
+What happened?
+How did you make the decisions that you made?
+* What is your approach to working on a team?
+* What is an area of growth for you?
+* Describe your strengths.
+How have you seen these in practice as a developer?

 ### Opening
-Why do you want to be a software developer?
-Describe a time when you've failed; what happened and how did you manage that failure?
-What is your approach to working on a team?
-How would you describe yourself?
-What is an area of growth for you?
-What are your strengths and how have you seen them in practice?
+How prepared do you feel for the job search?

-In this session, you'll focus on combining all the professional development pieces you've worked on this module (your resume, your professional story, your flower exercise, your research, your job shadowing experience) and in previous modules to help you answer these questions one by one.
+In this session, you'll focus on combining all the professional development pieces you've worked on this module (your resume, your professional story, your flower exercise, your research, your job shadowing experience) and in previous modules to help you answer common interview questions.

 ### Objectives
 * Practice answering common culture interview questions